 Mt.
 Spokane Ski & Snowboard Park

 Located in Washington’s largest state park, this ski spot is deep in the Selkirk Mountains, northeast of Spokane.
 Located on the same storm track as the Cascade ski resorts, Mt.
 Spokane receives quite a bit of the white stuff, but due to its geographic position, they also receive a drier form of snow.
-And, with the resort completing their expansion project just a few years ago, there is an additional 279 acres serviced by a new triple chairlift to tackle as well.
+And, with the resort’s expansion project just a few years ago, there is an additional 279 acres serviced by a new triple chairlift to tackle as well.

 Facts: